The Vision

 SUMMER 2027 AND BEYOND

-By year six, three summer productions (a musical, a Shakespeare and a contemporary play) will be performed in repertory.
+By year six, three summer productions (a musical, a Shakespeare and a contemporary play) will be performed in repertory along with Canadian guest artist performances.
 Programming will extend into the shoulder seasons, maybe even winter - imagine a concert that you can snowshoe into with some toe warmers and a thermos of hot chocolate.

 The camp program will expand to include an additional four-week conservatory program for teens.